 Minor in International Relations.
 See Interdepartmental Minors.

 Political Science and Engineering Program.
-Students completing both the B.A. degree in political science and the B.S. degree in engineering at the same time may use courses in the political science major to satisfy Basic Liberal Studies requirements for the Bachelor of Arts.
 The College of Engineering and the Department of Political Science have established a curriculum that allows for the completion of the two degrees and a public-sector internship in five years.

 John Hazen White Sr. Center for Ethics and Public Service.
 An important part of URI’s Political Science Department, this center was established in 1994 through a grant from John Hazen White Sr., a local businessman and philanthropist.
 The center offers ethics and public service programs for undergraduate and graduate students, elected and appointed officials, public managers, and citizen groups.
 In addition to research opportunities, workshops, and special programs, the center also sponsors the Mentor/Tutor Internship (MTI), which provides URI students internships, for credit, in local public schools to encourage and mentor students at risk of dropping out.
 Contact the department office for more information.